-- 1. The register of directors' interests and copies of the directors' service agreements or (as appropriate) their letters of appointment and the Articles of Association of the company will be available for inspection at the registered office during normal business hours from the date of this notice until the date of the Annual General Meeting and on that day will be available for inspection at the place of the meeting from 10:00 a.m. until the conclusion of the meeting. - 2.
-A member entitled to attend and vote at the Annual General Meeting convened by the Notice above is entitled to appoint a proxy or proxies to attend, speak and vote in his/her place.
+- 1. The register of directors' interests and copies of the directors' service agreements or (as appropriate) their letters of appointment and the Articles of Association of the company will be available for inspection at the registered office during normal business hours from the date of this notice until the date of the Annual General Meeting and on that day will be available for inspection at the place of the meeting from 10:00 a.m. until the conclusion of the meeting. - A member entitled to attend and vote at the Annual General Meeting convened by the Notice above is entitled to 2. appoint a proxy or proxies to attend, speak and vote in his/her place.
 A member may only appoint more than one proxy if each proxy is appointed to exercise the voting rights attached to different shares.
-A member may not appoint more than one proxy to exercise rights attached to the same shares. - 3.
-To be valid, forms of proxy must be lodged with Neville Registrars Limited, 18 Laurel Lane, Halesowen, West Midlands B33 3DA not less than 48 hours before the time appointed for holding the Annual General Meeting.
-A form of proxy is enclosed with this notice.
-If you do not have a proxy form and believe that you should have one, or if you require additional forms, please contact Neville Registrars Limited.
-In the case of joint holders of shares, the vote of the first named in the register of members who tenders a vote, whether in person or by proxy, shall be accepted to the exclusion of the votes of other joint holders. - 4.
-A member that is a company or other organisation not having a physical presence cannot attend in person but can appoint someone to represent it.
-This can be done in one of two ways: either by the appointment of a proxy (described in Notes 2 and 3 above and notes 8 - 11 below) or of a corporate representative.
-Members considering the appointment of a corporate representative should check their own legal position, the Company's articles of association and the relevant provision of the Companies Act 2006.
+A member may not appoint more than one proxy to exercise rights attached to the same shares.